A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Methods

 \subsection{Parametric approach}

 Suppose we have children $i = 1, \dots, n$.
-Let, \begin{itemize} \item $p = 1, \dots, P$: consecutive time periods, which may be single years or combinations of years \item $l_p$: length of period $p$, measured in the same units as age of child \item $y_p$: date at the start of time period $p$ \item $b_i$: child's date of birth \item $t_{i}$: child's age at right-censoring or age at death \item $I_i$: an indicator that child $i$ is interval-censored.
+Let, \begin{enumerate} \item $p = 1, \dots, P$: consecutive time periods, which may be single years or combinations of years (e.g. 1 or 5 year periods) \item $l_p$: length of period $p$, measured in the same units as age of child \item $y_p$: date at the start of time period $p$ \item $b_i$: child's date of birth \item $a_{pi} = y_p - b_i$: the age the child would be at $y_p$ \item $I_i$: an indicator that child $i$ is interval-censored.
 If $I_i = 1$, child $i$ is interval-censored.
-If $I_i = 0$, child $i$ is right-censored or has an exact death time \item $t_{0i}$: child's age at beginning of interval censoring, if child is interval censored \item $t_{1i}$: child's age at end of interval censoring, if child is interval censored \item $a_{pi} = y_p - b_i$: the age the child would be at $y_p$ \item $E_i$: an indicator that child $i$'s death is exactly observed.
-If $E_i = 1$, then $I_i = 0$, and if $E_i = 0$, then $I_i$ could be $0$ or $1$ \item $\tilde{p}_i$: if $E_i = 1$, the period in which that child died \item $U_{x_i}(p) = \left\{ p: a_{pi} > -l_p, a_{pi} < x_i \right\}$. $U_{x_i}(p)$ is the set of periods for which child $i$ is alive and at risk of dying, where $x_i$ is one of $t_i$, $t_{0i}$, or $t_{1i}$ where appropriate \end{itemize}
+If $I_i = 0$, child $i$ is right-censored or has an exact death time \item $E_i$: an indicator that child $i$'s death is exactly observed.
+If $E_i = 1$, then $I_i = 0$, and if $E_i = 0$, then $I_i$ could be $0$ or $1$ \item $t_{i}$: child's age at right-censoring or age at death \item $t_{0i}$: child's age at beginning of interval censoring, if child is interval censored \item $t_{1i}$: child's age at end of interval censoring, if child is interval censored \item $\tilde{p}_i$: if $E_i = 1$, the period in which that child died \item $U_{x_i}(p) = \left\{ p: a_{pi} > -l_p, a_{pi} < x_i \right\}$. $U_{x_i}(p)$ is the set of periods for which child $i$ is alive and at risk of dying, where $x_i$ is one of $t_i$, $t_{0i}$, or $t_{1i}$ where appropriate \end{enumerate}

-Let $F$ denote the CDF for the specified parametric distribution, and $H$ the corresponding cumulative hazard function.
-The likelihood for all individuals in our dataset across all time periods can be written as {
+Let $F_{\boldsymbol{\theta}}$ denote the CDF for the specified parametric distribution, and $H_{\boldsymbol{\theta}}$ the corresponding cumulative hazard function, dependent on a set of unknown parameters $\boldsymbol{\theta}$.
+In the case of simple random sampling, the likelihood for all individuals in our dataset across all time periods can be written as {

 } where